siegeon/magic.lambda.scheduler/README.md

 In addition, each task can have multiple (infinite) number of schedules, allowing you to create any amount of complexity you wish for when to repeat a task.
 If a task is not successfully executed during its due date, a log entry will be created, supplying the exception, and the ID of your task.
+The log entry will be of type _"error"_.

+#### Internals

 A background thread will be used for executing scheduled tasks, and only _one_ background thread - Which implies that no tasks will ever be executing in parallel, to avoid thread starvation, due to logical errors in your schedules.

-When an interval task has finished executed, the next due date for the task's execution will be calculated using its interval pattern - Implying that if you use a 5 second pattern, the schedule for its next execution, will be calculated from when the task _finished_ executing, which might not necessarily imply that your tasks are executed exactly every 5 seconds, depending upon how much CPU time your task requires to execute.
+When an interval task has finished executed, the next due date for the task's execution will be calculated using its interval pattern - Implying that if you use a 5 second pattern, the schedule for its next execution, will be calculated 5 seconds from when the task _finished_ executing, which might not necessarily imply that your tasks are executed exactly every 5 seconds, depending upon how much CPU time your task requires to execute.
+The interval pattern declares how many units to count to before executing the task again, from when the task _finished_ executing.

 ## Deleting a task